Pragnya1109/Pragnya1109/README.md

 As a Computer Science Engineering student graduating in 2024, my journey is fueled by a passion for coding and a commitment to contributing to open source projects.
 I am driven by the potential of these technologies to shape our world and am eager to be part of this exciting revolution.
 I believe in the power of continuous learning and am always ready to embrace new challenges in this ever-evolving tech landscape.

 # 💫 About Me:
-*   🌍  I'm based in INDIA
+*   🌍  Originating from **India**, a hub of innovation and diversity
 *   ✉️  You can contact me at [pragnyaps1109@gmail.com](mailto:pragnyaps1109@gmail.com)
 *   🚀  I'm currently working on [Text-Summarizer](http://github.com/Pragnya1109/Text_Summarizer)
-*   🧠  I'm learning Docker and Jenkins
+*   🧠  I'm learning Docker and Jenkins.
-*   🤝  I'm open to collaborating on DevOps Projects
+*   🤝  I'm open to collaborate with other contributors.

 # 🏆 GitHub Trophies
 ![](https://github-profile-trophy.vercel.app/?username=Pragnya1109&theme=radical&no-frame=true&no-bg=true&margin-w=4)